ahegde197/Graticule_assignment/README.md

 Please complete the following challenges.
 Once a challenge is completed, commit it with an appropriate comment so we can find your work.

 1. The service provides an http endpoint - use the provided self-signed certificate and key (in the `localhost-cert` directory) to create an https endoint for the service.
 Update the README to describe how to do this and how to test that it works.

+To create an https endpoint, we need to run the below command "uvicorn --app-dir service main:service --host 0.0.0.0 --port 443 --ssl-keyfile localhost-cert/key.pem --ssl-certfile localhost-cert/cert.pem"
+This command should be run from the project dir where localhost-cert is located.
+Once we run it, we can test the service using the url https://localhost:443 (443 is the default port for https).

 1. By default, Docker containers run as root.
 Following the principle of least privilege, update the Dockerfile to run the service as a non-root user.
 1. Create a GitHub Actions workflow to run tests on each commit to the main branch.